 You might also have heard of the DELTA, which is equivalent to the DipTESOL but accredited by Cambridge rather than Trinity and with less of a focus on phonology.

-Now that we’ve simplified the sometimes scary world of English teaching terms, hopefully it’s clear that TESOL is a dynamic and varied industry which has something to suit everyone.
+Now that we’ve simplified the sometimes scary world of abbreviated TEFL terminology, hopefully it’s clear that TESOL is a dynamic and varied industry which has something to suit everyone.
 If you’re just starting out, remember that even the most experienced teachers sometimes forget what the latest acronym stands for – no-one will judge if you don’t know your TOEFL from your TOEIC straight away.
 The important thing is to focus on which TEFL qualification and job will work best with the skills and experience you bring to the table.

 Ready?
 Now is the time to gain your qualification and start teaching in your dream destination or online.

-For more information about Oxford TEFL’s DipTESOL course, click here.
+- For more information about Oxford TEFL’s 4-Week Intensive Face-to-Face CELTA course in Barcelona, click here.

-For more information about Oxford TEFL’s Teacher Development Courses, click here.
+- For information about our Teaching Online Development Course, click here.